index bio contact

 A performance for Kunst på Ruinen; a one-day event taking place in the surroundings of a drained lake, before the pumps were turned on to restore the lake and water would seep back.
 I place myself on a ruin wall beside the lake and slowly pull my body forward.
 The wall shifts in levels, and with each rise, I bend to lick myself ahead.
 The slow movement holds the body in exertion, mirroring the ground’s gradual change and dissolution.

 Running shoes make the body light and bouncy against hard surfaces.
 Here, the dynamic is reversed —the shoes take control, dictating the body’s movements as they wrestle and caress each other.
-A rubber sole drags against another, generating sluggish friction that builds tension throughout the body.
+A rubber sole drags against another, generating sluggish friction that builds tension.
 The sneakers give vent to a relationship, while the body navigates a choreography balancing resistance and fluidity.

 Excerpt (2 min)